 The Nyingma View of the Great Completeness

 Khetsun Sangpo Rinpoche provides an illuminating, expansive, and practical commentary on Mi-pam-gya-tso's incisive work on the Great Completeness view of ultimate reality called "The Meaning of Fundamental Mind Clear Light."
-Fundamental Mind begins with a biography of Mi-pam-gya-tso, after… Read More
+Fundamental Mind begins with a biography of Mi-pam-gya-tso, after which… Read More

 170 Issues in Mind-Only Buddhism